spacelift-io/user-documentation/docs/concepts/policy/git-push-policy.md

 labeled { input.pull_request.labels[_] = "deploy" }
 ```

-{% hint style="info" %}
+!!! info
     When a run is triggered from a **GitHub** Pull Request and the Pull Request is **mergeable** (ie. there are no merge conflicts), we check out the code for something they call the "potential merge commit" - a virtual commit that represents the potential result of merging the Pull Request into its base branch.
-This should provide better quality, less confusing feedback.\
-\
-Let us know if you notice any irregularities.
+This should provide better quality, less confusing feedback.\    \    Let us know if you notice any irregularities.
-{% endhint %}

 #### Deduplicating events